o7-Fire/Mindustry-Mods-Template/README.md

 ### How to build and run

-- `gradle run` install the mod and run it in just single command
+- `gradle runClient` install the mod and run it in just single command
+- `gradle runServer` same thing as above but for server
 ### How to make jar for android

 - install Android SDK ???